 As you may be aware, health care is not free in the USA.
 You must have medical insurance.
 We have that covered for you.
 There are however some terminology and procedures it is handy to know:

 Co-payment: This is like your car insurance excess.
 Its an amount you always have to pay when you have treatment.
-Luckily for you, we have you covered.
-We are the only Sponsor to have ZERO co-pays.

 Workers Compensation: Whilst you are at work and carrying out your duties at camp, you are covered by this insurance.
 This means if you have an injury caused by or related to your work at camp you are covered by this insurance which is held by your employer.
 Our insurance is for non-work related cases, such as days off and while you are traveling.

 Emergency Room: It’s the same thing as the A & E and is for serious injury or illness that requires immediate attention.
-There is no co-pay or deductible for this

 Pre-Existing Conditions: If you have a condition that has been treated, or you take regular medication for, in the past 6 months, it will NOT be covered by this insurance.